 Since joining Kline & Specter in 2007, Waldenberger has obtained a litany of seven-figure verdicts and settlements in practice areas ranging from medical malpractice, product liability, premises liability, auto accidents, workplace injury and child sexual abuse.

-His wide-ranging record of victories has earned Waldenberger inclusion in the 2017, 2018 and 2019 editions of the peer-review publication Best Lawyers in America.
+His wide-ranging record of victories has earned Waldenberger inclusion in the 2017-2020 editions of the peer-review publication Best Lawyers in America.

 In one verdict, Waldenberger won a $5.5 million jury award in Philadelphia Common Pleas Court for a mentally disabled man who was rendered a quadriplegic when the commercial van in which he was riding struck a utility pole.

 He won a $3 million Philadelphia verdict for a woman who suffered nerve damage as a result of a missed colon cancer diagnosis, a 22-month delay in treatment that resulted in her having to undergo chemotherapy that caused nerve damage and permanent muscle and joint pain.
 (Read the news article)

 In another verdict, Waldenberger won $1.4 million for a Philadelphia man who died after doctors missed bone cancer in an X-ray of his right knee, leading to a spread of the cancer.

 Most recently, in November 2018, Waldenberger won an $800,000 verdict in a case involving a Philadelphia woman who was injured in a fall at a nursing home, her injury resulting in eventual amputation of one leg.

 In an arbitration award, he won $5.5 million in Philadelphia for a man who sustained eye muscle damage during sinus surgery that resulted in permanent double vision.

 Waldenberger has also obtained a long list of substantial settlements for clients in a variety of cases, among them: